damar-wicaksono/uqtestfuns/joss/paper.md

   in Python.
 It is not, however, a stand-alone Python package.

-Using these online resources, one either needs to download each test function separately[^rprepo] or implement the test functions following the provided formula (in the programming language of their choice).
+Using these online resources, one either needs to download each test function separately[^rprepo] or implement the functions following the provided formula (in the programming language of choice).

 As an alternative way for obtaining test functions,
-UQ analysis packages are often shipped with a selection of test functions of their own either for illustration, validation, or benchmarking purposes.
+UQ analysis packages are often shipped with a selection of test functions of their own, either for illustration, validation, or benchmarking purposes.
 Examples from the applied UQ community in the Python ecosystem are (the numbers are as of 2023-06-30; once again, the list is non-exhaustive):